Short overview of the reception system

 [4] Boletín Oficial del Estado, ‘Real Decreto 220/2022, de 29 de marzo, por el que se aprueba el Reglamento por el que se regula el sistema de acogida en materia de protección internacional’, available here.

-[5] Information provided by Accem’s reception service in March 2024 and in February 2025.
+[5] Information provided by Accem’s reception service in March 2024, in February 2025 and in March 2026.

 [6] Migrar con Derechos, ‘Instrucción SEM de 15 de diciembre de 2022.
 Acceso y permanencia sistema acogida protección internacional’, 15 December 2022, available here.